Controller Area Network (CAN) Link Layer

 End of Frame Delimiter (7b)

-All nodes receive all the frames sent on the bus, but can filter based on the message IDs.
-Nodes discard frames with any formatting errors and/or CRC errors.
+All nodes receive all the frames that are sent on the bus.
+They can be configured to filter based on a set of message IDs.
+Nodes discard any frames that do not match one of the configured filters.

 Access to the bus is using a half-duplex with a distributed architecture.
 Bus nodes do not have a specific address.
 Instead, the address information is contained in the identifiers of the messages that are transmitted.
 Hence each message ID indicates the type of content and the priority.
 The lack of addresses allows the number of nodes to be changed dynamically without disturbing the communication of existing nodes - useful when nodes need to be replaced or new nodes added to an existing bus.